ZhiYu-2002/Graduation-Project/README.md

 • Saved the trained model, load it for validation and calculate FPS to test the real-time performance.

 • Compared the proposed model with other existing deep learning models.

+## Notes

+• If utilizing the source code to display samples directly, the original labels with 3 channels (L mode) have to be converted to 1 channel.
+Please be careful.
+Sorry for this coarse work.